 Yet, we knew, watched, and were trained to understand that many, if not most, of these boys had major attachment, cognitive, and emotional problems that would never fully be resolved.
 Paul ran training sessions about it.

 Still… when Daniel came to our home, we believed that our love and our God-centered parenting would be enough to equip him for his life, to provide him a secure family setting, and to establish a beautiful bond as parents or at least parent-ish figures.

-Nine months after he arrived, we became his managing custodial parents (sort of like we got custody in a divorce, but the parents still had visitation rights).
+Nine months after he arrived, we became his managing conservators (sort of like we got custody in a divorce, but the parents still had visitation rights).
 I’m not kidding you in the slightest bit that we hit the ground running in parenting this almost teenager.

 We jumped from newborn parenting books to teenager parenting books immediately.
 We took our role incredibly seriously and started to establish as much of a dream home for Daniel coupled with a firm training ground in godliness as we could.
 Our friends didn’t hesitate either.